 const collections = appConfig.croutonCollections || {}

-A Nitro middleware intercepts all requests to /api/crouton-collection/*:
+A Nitro plugin intercepts all requests to /api/crouton-collection/* using the onAfterResponse hook:

 const path = event.path